mwotton/mwotton.github.io/_posts/2014-10-11-lexers-for-nlp.md

 variance introduced by outliers: 16% (moderately inflated)

 oddly, the real amount of time taken in practice is quite different.
-Piping ~ 60mb through the cli tool gives these results:
+Piping ~ 60mb from a cached file through the cli tool gives these results:

 LEXER=ctk ./dist/build/english/english +RTS -p > /dev/null  74.80s user 5.14s system 87% cpu 1:30.86 total
 LEXER=trie ./dist/build/english/english +RTS -p > /dev/null  40.10s user 2.08s system 99% cpu 42.423 total

+A megabyte a second is acceptable, although with terabytes of data to play with nothing's ever fast enough.
+(The unix approach is admirably simple, and even faster:

+  tr -c '[:alpha:]' '\n' | grep -F -f /usr/share/dict/words

+but of course only works because we have disjoint sets of word and non-word characters.)

 Anyway, I hope I've convinced you that compiler tools aren't just for